-As part of the numerous managerial positions he has held in venture capital, private equity and corporate financing, Dr. Simoneau was actively involved in analysing, evaluating, structuring and negotiating investments for private and publicly traded corporations.
-In doing so, he closely examined and evaluated financial statements, business and strategic plans, and questioned management thereon.
-During his career, he held Director's position in 6 public companies and 12 private companies.
-Dr. Simoneau's aforementioned experience has provided him with the skills to evaluate Transat's accounting and internal control processes in the preparation of its financial statements.
+During his career, Dr. Simoneau was actively involved in analysing, evaluating, structuring and negotiating investments for private and publicly traded corporations.
+In doing so, he examined and evaluated financial statements, business and strategic plans, and questioned management thereon.
+He served on the Board of Directors of 6 public companies and 14 private companies and on more than 10 committees and boards of various organizations.
+This experience allowed Dr. Simoneau to acquire the necessary competencies to assess Transat's accounting practices and internal controls in the preparation of its financial statements.

 John D. Thompson.
-Mr. Thompson has a bachelor's degree in engineering from McGill University.
-He also holds a MBA degree from the University of Western Ontario.
+Mr. Thompson has a Bachelor of Engineering degree from McGill University.
+He also holds an MBA degree from the University of Western Ontario.
 From 1962 to 1994, Mr. Thompson held several managerial positions in the field of commercial financing and corporate financing for large firms with Roynat Capital, Canada's leading private merchant bank, where he was employed as General Manager from 1968, President and Chief Executive Officer from 1973 and of which he became Chairman of the Board of Directors in 1989.
 During the same year, Mr. Thompson joined the parent company Montréal Trust Company of Canada as President and Chief Executive Officer.
-During the course of his career, Mr. Thompson also acted as a director of various Canadian companies.
-Mr. Thompson was until December 2009 the Chairman of the Audit and Conduct Review Committees of certain corporations of the Scotia Bank Group, including Montreal Trust Company of Canada, National Trust Company, Bank of Nova Scotia Trust Company, Scotia Life Insurance Company, Scotia General Insurance Company, Scotia Mortgage Corporation, Mortgage Insurance Company of Canada, Maple Trust Company and Dundee Bank of Canada.
-He is also a director of the MacDonald Stewart foundation and a governor of the Windsor foundation and of St-Mary's Hospital Centre.
-As part of the numerous managerial positions he has held in the field of commercial financing, corporate financing and merchant banking, Mr. Thompson was actively involved in analyzing, evaluating, structuring and negotiating financings for private and publicly traded corporations of all sizes.
+During the course of his career, Mr. Thompson also acted as a director of various Canadian companies, Until December 2009.
+Mr. Thompson was the Chairman of the Audit and Conduct Review Committees of certain corporations of the Scotia Bank Group, including Montreal Trust Company of Canada, National Trust Company, Bank of Nova Scotia Trust Company, Scotia Life Insurance Company, Scotia General Insurance Company, Scotia Mortgage Corporation, Mortgage Insurance Company of Canada, Maple Trust Company and Dundee Bank of Canada.
+He is also a director of the MacDonald Stewart foundation and a governor of the Windsor foundation and of St. Mary's Hospital Centre.
+As part of the numerous managerial positions he has held in the field of commercial financing, corporate financing and merchant banking, Mr. Thompson was actively involved in analyzing, evaluating, structuring and negotiating financing for private and publicly traded corporations of all sizes.
 In doing so, he closely examined and evaluated financial statements, business and strategic plans, acquisitions and questioned management thereon.
+This experience allowed Mr. Thompson to acquire the necessary competencies to assess

-Mr. Thompson's aforementioned experience has provided him with the skills to evaluate Transat's accounting and internal control processes in the preparation of its financial statements.
+Transat's accounting practices and internal controls in the preparation of its financial statements.
 Furthermore, Mr. Thompson acted as a member of the audit committee for various Canadian companies.